gardening

 • It keeps your brain healthy and boosts creativity.
 Being creative helps you come up with new ideas and refreshes your brain.

-• The rays from the sun will help your Vitamin D levels increase.
+• Moderate sun exposure also helps support healthy vitamin D levels.
 Just remember your sunscreen to protect you from the sun’s harmful effects.

 • You won’t have distractions like emails, texts, calls, or TV.

 So, if you want to reap some of the benefits of gardening, you will have to create a garden.
 Let’s begin with some tips to get you started.
-For more begginer tips, visit the Old Farmer’s Alamanac.
+For more beginner tips, visit the Old Farmer’s Almanac.

 Pick a spot to plant.
 Ensure the area gets at least 6 hours of sunlight daily.
-I also recommend that it is easily accessible to water.
+I also recommend that it be easily accessible to water.
+Gardening requires a lot of upkeep and being near water makes it easier.

 Start with a small spot.
 You want to avoid becoming overwhelmed and doing too much at once, especially if this is your first garden.